How to start a business after Brexit in the UK in 2021

 However you feel about the UK’s decision to leave the EU, there’s no doubting the profound effect it will have on the UK economy in 2021.
 Small businesses and people looking to start a business after Brexit are set to be particularly impacted.

 Now that the UK has left the EU and is formally no longer a member of the European parliament, the economic turmoil caused by Brexit’s twists and turns raised a considerable level of uncertainty for entrepreneurs looking to start a business after Brexit.

 It is clear that Brexit had a considerable influence on the UK economy which consequently scares people looking to invest in a new business.
 But do not worry!
 Here at Halo Financial, our currency experts have taken in considerations all the risks that could affect your project.
-So if you find yourself with the same doubt, here is our guide to start a business after Brexit in 2020.
+So, if you find yourself with the same doubt, here is our guide to starting a business after Brexit in 2021.

 Should you start a business after Brexit?

 The current climate of uncertainty might lead you away from starting a business in the UK right now.
 However, there are still many factors that make the UK a favourable environment for entrepreneurs.

 Helped by our finance culture and tech sector, the study conducted by the Legatum Prosperity Index ranks the UK above France and Germany as the best country to start a business: